brandonmarshal/lsx-demo-theme/logs/week12/logs-week12-day3.md

 -   I moved on to the Namespacing ISSUE for my plugin.
 Copilot is reviewing and suggesting where the namespacing needs to be unified.
 -   I have refactored my plugin to unify namespacing among ALL the files in my plugin.
 -   I had to do some auditing on packages that had ISSUES.
 -   I have tested the npm build and it runs successfully.
 Now for other testing.
+-   I created a testing zip file for my plugin and began testing on a fresh wordpress site.

 ## Time Logs